-Welcome to Norfolks disused railways.com coverage on the Kings Lynn to Hunstanton Great Eastern Railway.This page is best viewed on a pc/laptop. if viewed on mobile you can click this link click me for a simplified page.
-Or feel free to carry on with this longer more in depth page.This page covers the before and the after coverage of the line and all stations from Kings Lynn,North Wootton,Wolferton,Dersingham,Snettisham,Heacham and finally Hunstanton Railway terminus.
+Welcome to Norfolks disused Railways.com coverage of the King's Lynn to Hunstanton Great Eastern Railway.This page is best viewed on a pc/laptop. if viewed on mobile you can click this link click me for a simplified page.
+Or feel free to carry on with this longer more in depth page.This page covers the before and the after coverage of the line and all stations from King's Lynn,North Wootton,Wolferton,Dersingham,Snettisham,Heacham and finally Hunstanton Railway terminus.

-Kings Lynn in 1846 was 16 miles away and Hunstanton needed a railway to put Hunstanton on the map for a sea side resort for holiday makers.Henry le strange began to plan for a railway in the 1840's and in In 1861, the Lynn and Hunstanton Railway business was incorporated.
+King's Lynn in 1846 was 16 miles away and Hunstanton & needed a railway to put Hunstanton on the map as a sea side resort for holiday makers.Henry le Strange began to plan for a railway in the 1840's and in In 1861, the Lynn and Hunstanton Railway business was incorporated.

-The line cost £80 thousand pounds to build and was completed in only ten months.Sadly Henry le strange died before the line opened and never see the line opened
+The line cost £80 thousand pounds to build and was completed in only ten months.Sadly Henry le strange died before the line opened and never managed to see the line opened

 During its peak trains could of been running at ten minute intervals during the busy summer months with direct trains from London and trains from the midland great northern joint railway

-Hunstanton station always had a single line running into the terminus with a passing loop at heacham but in march 1967 the line was made single all the way to Kings Lynn and stations and signal boxes unstaffed.All trains leaving hunstanton had a single line token key
+Hunstanton Station always had a single line running into the terminus with a passing loop at Heacham but in March 1967 the line was made single lined all the way to King's Lynn and the Stations and signal boxes were unstaffed.All trains leaving Hunstanton had a single line token key

-Hunstanton lost most of its platforms and sidings and in frequent service and with car use on the increase BR said the line was losing £40,000 a year.The line closed on may bank holiday 1969 with hunstanton terminus packed with people to mark the occasion.Many have said the line was still profitable but closed due to br mismanagement.Stopping London through services slashing 80% of its revenue over night
+Hunstanton lost most of its platforms and frequent service and with car use on the increase BR said the line was losing £40,000 a year.The line closed on may bank holiday 1969 with Hunstanton terminus packed with people to mark the occasion.Many have said the line was still profitable but closed due to br mismanagement.Stopping London through services slashing 80% of its revenue over night

 Once the line left north lynn and passed over the new built 1980s A1078 Edward Benefer way heading towards North Wootton .Sadly I could not follow the line as its private land and all fenced off But seeing some pictures from Geograph.org.There are not many remains Left.